MicroStrategy/rest-api-docs/docs/common-workflows/analytics/use-bot-api/get-a-bot-question.md

 }
 ```

-If the question's answer has been successfully generated, the response would be:
+If the question's answer is successfully generated, the response is:

 ```json
 {